741john/741john/README.md

 - 👋 Hi, I’m @741john
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning basic c language
+- 🌱 I’m currently learning the basics of c language
 -

 <!---